Unseencoderz/capStonePrj/actionable-meeting-agent-data/repo_readme.txt

 # AI Analytics Dashboard

 ## Overview
-Modern analytics platform providing real-time business intelligence and data visualization capabilities.
-Built with React frontend and Node.js microservices architecture.
+This is a modern analytics platform providing real-time business intelligence and data visualization capabilities.
+It is built with a React frontend and a Node.js microservices architecture.

 ## Key Features
 - Real-time data streaming and visualization